Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Inventory Models

 For any policy $\pi_\theta \in \Pi_\Theta$, the expected Q-value functions satisfy the Bellman equation (\ref{bellman equation}):

-We express the expected Q-value function by $\E_{(x_t, i_t)\sim \rho_t(\cdot|\pi_\theta)} \bigl[ h(x_t \vee \theta_{t, i_t} | i_t) \bigr]$, where
+We express the expected Q-value function by $\E_{(x_t, i_t)\sim \rho_t(\cdot|\pi_\theta)} \left[ h(x_t \vee \theta_{t, i_t} | i_t) \right]$, where

 Clearly, $h(\cdot|i_t)$ is continuously differentiable by backward mathematical induction.
 The cumulative distribution function $\rho_t(\cdot|\pi_\theta)$ is continuous.
 Thus, the expected Q-value function is also continuously differentiable.
-Furthermore, replacing $\pi_\theta$ with $\pi^*$ in (\ref{equation: inventory expected Q value function}) gives the expression of expected optimal Q-value functions:
+Furthermore, replacing $\pi_\theta$ with ${\pi_{\theta^*}}$ in (\ref{equation: inventory expected Q value function}) gives the expression of expected optimal Q-value functions:

-It's not straightforward to verify the KŁ condition of $F_t(\theta_t)$, and we present a proof sketch to understand why this condition holds.
+It is not straightforward to verify the P{\L}K condition of $F_t(\theta_t)$, and we present a proof sketch to understand why this condition holds.
 From (\ref{inventory optimal Q}), the suboptimality gap of $F_t(\cdot)$ can be upper bounded using the suboptimality gap of $f_t(\cdot|i_t)$.
 Since $f_t(\cdot|i_t)$ is strongly convex, its suboptimality gap is dominated by its gradient norm.
-Applying (\ref{inventory optimal Q}) again, we establish the connection between the gradients of $F_t(\cdot)$ and $f_t(\cdot|i_t)$ and prove the KŁ condition of $F_t(\theta_t)$.
+Applying (\ref{inventory optimal Q}) again, we establish the connection between the gradients of $F_t(\cdot)$ and $f_t(\cdot|i_t)$ and prove the P{\L}K condition of $F_t(\theta_t)$.
 For more rigorous proof, we refer readers to Appendix~\ref{appendix: inventory models}.